 Depending on where you live, you may be concerned about the cost of health insurance.
 But before you decide to go uninsured, you have some options.
 If your employer accepts input on their benefits package, you can recommend a health reimbursement arrangement (HRA).

-An HRA is a flexible and customizable benefit employers offer their employees to help them make their healthcare costs—including health insurance policy premiums—more affordable.
+An HRA is a flexible and customizable benefit that employers offer their employees to help them make their medical costs — including, in some cases, health insurance premiums — more affordable.
 With this health benefit, your employer reimburses you tax-free for your premiums plus qualified out-of-pocket costs.

 Eligible expenses include: